zhangly811/linyingzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an assistant professor of biostatistics at the [Institute for Informatics, Data Science, & Biostatistics](https://i2db.wustl.edu) at [Washington University School of Medicine in St. Louis](https://medicine.wustl.edu).
-My research integrates causal modeling and machine learning for improving the reliability of evidence generation and building responsible AI algorithms.
-I completed my PhD in Biomedical Informatics at [Columbia University](https://www.dbmi.columbia.edu), advised by [George Hripcsak](http://people.dbmi.columbia.edu/hripcsak/) and [David Blei](http://www.cs.columbia.edu/~blei/).
-I have a master's degree in Computational Biology from [Harvard School of Public Health](https://www.hsph.harvard.edu) and a bachelor's degree from Boston University.
-Here is my [CV](https://linyingzhang.com/files/CV_linyingzhang.pdf).
+My research integrates causal modeling and machine learning for more reliable real-world evidence generation and building responsible AI algorithms in health care.
+I am the principal investigator of the [CausAI Lab](https://causailab.github.io).
+I received my PhD in Biomedical Informatics from [Columbia University](https://www.dbmi.columbia.edu), MS in Computational Biology from [Harvard University](https://www.hsph.harvard.edu), and BA from [Boston University](https://www.bu.edu/).

-My recent research has focused on addressing confounding bias in observational studies using real-world data, and explaining root causes of healthcare disparities with causal machine learning.
-My research interests include:
-1. developing federated causal machine learning for treatment effect estimation across multiple databases without sharing patient-level data.
-2. developing heterogeneous and individualized treatment effect estimation algorithms for personalized treatment planning.
-3. improving the equity of health care through machine learning.

-**HIRING!** I am looking for one [postdoctoral fellow](https://linyingzhang.com/files/Postdoc.pdf) or [senior data analyst](https://linyingzhang.com/files/Analyst.pdf).
+**Hiring!** I am looking for one [postdoctoral fellow](https://linyingzhang.com/files/Postdoc.pdf) or [senior data analyst](https://linyingzhang.com/files/Analyst.pdf).
 Please email me your CV, cover letter, and 2-3 publications if you are interested in working in my lab.
+Please see my [lab website](https://causailab.github.io) for more information.

-**PhD Students** I am looking to add 1-2 PhD students starting Fall 2024.
+**Prospective PhD Students** I am looking for 1-2 PhD students starting Fall 2024.
 Please apply directly to the [Biomedical Informatics and Data Science (BIDS)](https://dbbs.wustl.edu/programs/biomedical-informatics-data-science/) PhD program at Washington University School of Medicine.
 In your PhD application, please explicitly mention your interest in working with Professor Linying Zhang.
 Existing BIDS and Computational & Systems Biology (CSB) PhD students interested in rotating through the lab should email me directly.

 You can reach me at linyingz [at] wustl [dot] edu or on [Twitter](https://twitter.com/Z_Linying).